 During the school year, students attend weekly tutoring, studying and computer labs.
 Plus:

 - College Placement Assistance

 - Pre-ACT Instruction

 The pursuit of higher education is part of the ultimate goal of earning a college degree.

-Christina Garza, MS, Director
+Christina Garza, MS, Pre College Services Manager

 Christina Garza, MS, ABD, is currently the director of Upward Bound, with TRIO & Pre-College Programs, at the University of Wisconsin-Milwaukee.
 Ms. Garza received her bachelor’s degree, majoring in communication and minoring in Spanish, from the University of Wisconsin-Whitewater.
 While Christina was completing a master’s degree, she began working for the TRIO Programs and serving as director of Upward Bound at UW-Whitewater, as well as teaching communication as an adjunct professor in the Department of Communication.
 Ms. Garza pursued her doctoral program in urban education and multicultural studies at the University of Wisconsin-Milwaukee.
 After completing preliminary examinations, she transitioned to faculty at Alverno College as the director of community leadership and development and assistant professor in social sciences.
 The degree focused on nonprofit agencies, politics, social change initiatives, local, state, or national governmental institutions, and community development globally.

 As an educator, Ms. Garza is passionate about the empowerment and transformation that occurs as a result of engaging students through servant leadership, cultural inclusion and respect for human dignity.
 She remains committed to advocating for advancing opportunities in education to assist today’s students and communities with a holistic set of resources essential for success as global citizens.